cobragroup/cocoabox/GUI_UserManual.md

 For comparing group connectivity by a 1-dimensional feature.
 For the selected feature, the ROC curve is computed for classification based on a set of thresholds.
 AUC (Area Under Curve) is calculated.
 The group mean values of the feature are compared using the Mann-Whitney U-test.

 **Features:**
-- global connectivity (default) - averaged connectivity per subject
+- global connectivity (default) - averaged connectivity per realisation (subject)
-- typicality of functional connectivity - computed as the Pearson correlation between every realisation's (subject's) connectivity matrix and the gold standard matrix; needs gold standard matrix
+- typicality of functional connectivity (TFC) - computed as the Pearson correlation between every realisation's (subject's) connectivity matrix and the gold standard matrix; needs gold standard matrix
 - mask connectivity - selects elements based on a mask; needs mask matrix
 - average mask connectivity - averaged connectivity per subject, after masking; needs mask matrix
 - PCA - coefficient of the first PCA component of every realisations (subject's) connectivity matrix